Who should take the ALEKS Math Placement Exam

 - All first-year students admitted to the College of Engineering and/or the Tippie College of Business are required to take a math placement test regardless of credit you are bringing into Iowa.

 When to take the ALEKS Math Placement Exam

-For spring admitted students, do not take this exam before October 1.
-For summer and fall admitted students, do not take this exam before May 1.
-Take this exam as soon as possible following the opening date for your session (spring, summer or fall) and at least 2 weeks prior to your orientation date.
+Students will take math placement test as part of online orientation.
+The Orientation Tile opens in November for spring admitted students and late April from summer and fall admitted students.
+You will see more information and be directed to take the test through the SOAR page in MyUI.
+You should take the test at least 1 week prior to your Student Online Advising and Registration appointment.
 If you take the ALEKS Math Placement Test and are not satisfied with your initial score, you will have enough time to review math through the ALEKS Prep & Learning Modules and retake the test before coming to orientation.